d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 One way to limit the size of $L \eta \|\mathbf{g}\|$ is to shrink the learning rate $\eta$ to tiny values.
-One advantage here is that we do not bias the updates.
+This has the advantage that we do not bias the updates.
 But what if we only *rarely* get large gradients?
 This drastic move slows down our progress at all steps, just to deal with the rare exploding gradient events.